 The main goal of the cookies, which based on files stored on the user’s computer while browsing, is to simplify navigation of their websites (automatic authentication, personalisation of certain information, etc.) or to personalise the adverts that appear while the user is browsing.

 Indications for configuring your browser can be found in Annex of the current policy.

 Moreover, other cookies are left by companies outside the Infopro Digital Group in order to collect user browsing data while they browse different websites.
 The Infopro Digital Group works with a number of these companies.
-For more information, users can consult the confidentiality policies of these companies, including:

 In compliance with current legal provisions, before leaving or reading a cookie stored on the user’s computer, the Infopro Digital Group: